-Paraprofessionals that perform hands-on interventions aimed at improving the social wellbeing of individuals, groups, and communities.
+Paraprofessionals that perform hands-on interventions aimed at improving the social well-being of individuals, groups, and communities.

-As paraprofessionals, the tasks performed by social work technicians require specific steps that are less likely to vary.\ Crossover in some activities that may differ in purpose, approach, breadth, intensity, and autonomous practice.
+As paraprofessionals, certain tasks must be done with case oversight from a social worker or other licensed professional.
+Crossover in some activities that may differ in purpose, approach, breadth, intensity, and autonomous practice.